BONSAMURAIS/BONSAI-reproducibility/README.md

 ```

 ## Getting Data
-We make use of the exiobase and ystafdb datasets.
+We make use of the exiobase and YSTAFDB datasets.
 Data access to the exiobase dataset needs a free user.
-For convenience, we provide a copy of the dataset freely available at the following url: `https://silo1.sciencedata.dk/shared/20ee45e130a37e87c5b19e07b81b61ec`
+For convenience, we provide a copy of the dataset freely available at the following URL: `https://silo1.sciencedata.dk/shared/20ee45e130a37e87c5b19e07b81b61ec`

-You can download, upack and move exiobase files to their required positions with the following commands:
+You can download, unpack, and move exiobase files to their required positions with the following commands:
 ```bash
 wget 'https://silo1.sciencedata.dk/themes/deic_theme_oc7/apps/files_sharing/public.php?service=files&t=20ee45e130a37e87c5b19e07b81b61ec&path=%2Fexiobase-3.3.17&files=EXIOBASE_3.3.17_hsut_2011.zip&download&g=' -O exiobase-dataset.zip